What is Deep Vein Disease?

 Deep vein disease, or deep vein thrombosis (DVT), is caused when the blood does not move correctly through your vein.
 This can cause a blood clot in the lower leg, thigh, or pelvis.
 If left untreated, this can cause serious health conditions.
 Men and women can develop DVT, particularly if they are not physically active, overweight, spend a lot of time sitting, have a blood-clotting disorder or vascular stenosis, are more prone to blood clots, or have experienced a traumatic injury at some point in their life.
 It's important to note that if you've had a blood clot before, you are much more likely to experience one again.
 At Vitality Vein Care, our team of phlebologists can help diagnose and treat DVT in a timely manner so you can get back to enjoying the little things in life.
 For more information, contact Drs.
 Aaron Roberts, Daniel Rizzo, or Bradley Hart at our Prosper, TX office.

 Deep vein disease is caused when the blood moves too slowly through an individual's body, causing the blood cells to clump and clot rather than move upward toward the heart.
 Most often, DVT develops in the veins that drain the left leg and kidney.
+DVT can come from long, extended periods of time being sedentary, a family history of clotting, obesity, and damage from acute trauma around the vein such as surgery or foreign object insertion (like a catheter).
 Early diagnosis and treatment are key in this disease, and if left untreated, it could cause a pulmonary embolism.
-Common symptoms could include:

 - Discoloration where the clot has developed (typically red or blue skin)